ivillamadrid/FloodMapping/docs/source/historical.rst

 After more than 60 years of Stoker practices, the digital era with open access RS data and affordable computing processors, has popularized the Flood-Mapping science, a state of the art methodology can be found in "Flood Inundation Prediction" by Bates (2022), being the main challenges to face:

+* Rationalize and properly select among the considerable bulk of observational data